laurinius/MSFSTrafficService/README.md

 **Inbuilt-Multiplayer traffic is not supported at the moment.** The data needed for that is not exposed via SimConnect.

 ## Add-On integration
 The service can be integrated into HTML/JavaScript addons by calling the web API.
-See this example for details:
+See this example on how to call the API from JavaScript:
 ```javascript
 class ExternalTraffic {
     constructor(port = 8383) {